tinyspider01/CS330-Networking-Server-Chat-Room/README.md

 To test multiple connections, open 3 terminals.
 One running python server.py.
 Then connect to the server via nc hostname 80.

 If youre outside of IWU network it won't work.
 In that case, use ipconfig to find the IPv4 wireless connection.
 Copy and paste that IP address into the client host.
+Try again.